codio/site/source/docs/specifics/laravel.html.md

 1. To save editing `~/.parts/etc/apache2/https.conf`, rename `server.php` in the root of the project to `index.php` either from the filetree or enter `mv server.php index.php`
 1. From the Codio Preview menu (the right most Codio menu) select the drop down menu and select 'Box URL'.

 You should now see Laravel up and running in a browser window.
+Do not set the 'Inside Codio' option as this Laravel scaffold does not allow it to run in an IFrame.